-The Elements page can be used to see which elements within your website have induced the most significant peaks in Frustration, Joy, or Attention.
-For example, you can easily find the most frustrating elements, and analyze the neurofeedback to figure out why they experienced frustration.
-This is used as input for A/B tests within your optimization process.
+The Tags page can be used to see the number of significant peaks in frustration, joy and attention per element or event on your website.
+For example, you can easily find the most frustrating elements and analyse the corresponding neurofeedback to figure out the why of the experienced frustration.
+This can be used as input for A/B tests within the optimisation process.

 How it works

-The Braingineers consultant adds a tag (#Cashback Philips, in this example), when the frustration increase and neurofeedback is related to a specific element within the page.
-All the significant points are tagged, and automatically clustered on the Elements page:
+The Braingineers consultant then adds a tag (#Cashback Philips, in this example) to the significant points in the test.
+These tags are automatically clustered on the Tags page:

-The overview of elements shows you which elements have the most peaks in Frustration, Joy and Attention.
-When you hover over a color, it shows you exactly how many peaks in that emotion have occured for that element.
+The overview of tags shows you the number of significant frustration, joy and attention peaks per tag.
+When you hover over a color, it shows you exactly how many peaks in that emotion have occurred for that element.
 You can click on an element, or use the dropdown box as in the image below, to see the scores: